 Outdoor Portofino is a 10 minute walk from Portofino and offers kayak rental at €10-15 per hour (including a life jacket).
 You can also rent snorkeling gear if you don’t want to hop in a kayak.
 The shop offers lockers to keep your valuables safe.
 The best part?
 Outdoor portofino has a hot shower available to warm you up after your chilly dip in the sea!

 During our first 2 nights in Cinque Terre, we stayed in Riomaggiore at La Dolce Vita, conveniently located right on the main street.
 The room was spacious, comfortable and had a little balcony overlooking the heart of town.
 The only thing is that they do not offer breakfast, but it was easy enough to wander downstairs and pick up freshly baked pastries.
 Click here to book your stay at La Dolce Vita or click here for even more hotel options in Cinque Terre!

-Looking for other day trip ideas from Cinque Terre?
+Looking for other Cinque Terre day trip ideas?
 Check out my guide to visiting Portovenere here!

 However, if you are visiting Cinque Terre, here is my biggest tip: you don’t actually have to stay within Cinque Terre!
 In fact, hotels in the five towns are significantly more expensive.
 We opted to move from Riomaggiore to Levanto, which is one town over from Monterosso and used that as a peaceful base for exploring the coast (plus, it has a beautiful beach and awesome restaurants!).
 The Cinque Terre towns can get extremely crowded so it’s nice to be able get away from it all in the evening.